impresso/impresso-text-embedder/README.md

 - **Efficient Storage Management:** Minimal local storage is required as necessary data for each year of a newspaper are downloaded on-the-fly and truncated after uploading.
 - **Parallel Processing:** Processes run in parallel to optimize throughput.
 - **Selective Processing:** Only the necessary processing steps are executed, ensuring efficiency by not reprocessing existing outputs on S3.
 - **S3 Integration:** Integration with S3 for storing and resuming processing.
 The system ensures no overwriting of files or partial uploads due to interruptions.
+It is also posssible to run everything locally without S3.
 - **Custom Embedding Options:** Flexible configurations via normal environment variables or make variables, including the ability to specify model versions and filter text data.

 ### Missing Features